Rekindled: Production

 "Rekindled" is written by Christopher J. Waild & Reed Steiner and directed by Mark Horowitz.
 The writers wanted to do "a fire episode", which never before had been done on NCIS. "'Hey, how about a fire episode?'
 With those words, we started the ball rolling on what would end up as Episode #207 of NCIS.
 And yet, with all the pyrotechnics, firebombs, and various other "fire elements" on our show, we’d never done a traditional arson story".
-The budget available usually only handle one "high-temp conflagration", the writers said.
+The NCIS budget available can usually only handle one "high-temp conflagration" per episode, the writers said.

 The episode centers around Tony and his "kid in Baltimore", Jason King (portrayed by Gaius Charles).
 The "kid" has been mentioned in numerous episodes before, including "A Man Walks Into a Bar..." and "Nature of the Beast".
 In this episode, the writers told the story between Tony and the "kid", a story going back over 20 years, but never explained before. "[...] the fire "stuff" worked fantastically, which allowed us to tell the FULL story behind the kid Tony "almost lost in Baltimore."
 A story often hinted at – but never fully explained".

 "Rekindled" also marked the start of the ending arch in season 9, with the return of "The Phantom Eight", last seen in "Housekeeping", and introduced in the season premiere "Nature of the Beast".